Baddomalhi railway station

+Significance

 Baddomalhi Railway Station holds strategic importance as it is located on the main railway line connecting Lahore to Narowal.
 Trains traveling to and from Narowal regularly pass through this station, making it a vital link for passengers in the region.
 Its active operations help maintain connectivity between rural areas and major urban centers, supporting both travel and local commerce.